guusbeckett/devdays2023/README.md

 ## Prerequisites
 To make the most of this workshop, ensure that you have the following prerequisites in place:
-- Access to a Kubernetes cluster
+- Access to a local Kubernetes cluster hosted by Rancher Desktop
 - Basic knowledge of containers and Kubernetes concepts

 ## Manifest Files